Dreams Are Nuthin' More Than Wishes

 Dreams are Nuthin' More than Wishes was David Cassidy's third solo album release.
 It was released in 1973 and produced by Rick Jarrard on Bell Records.
 It contains some cover versions, including John Sebastian's "Daydream", Peggy Lee's "Fever" and Nilsson's "Puppy Song"—whose lyrics make up the album title.
 David Cassidy also did his version of the Partridge Family song, "Summer Days".

 Unique to this album is the fold out cover and the hand-written cover notes by Cassidy commenting on why he chose each song.
 The album made #1 on the UK album charts in 1973 and the top 20 in Australia in 1974 during Cassidy's hectic concert tour of the continent.

+Described by Steve Warren in the Blaydon Courier as an "album to melt the icicles from any little girl's heart", he complimented the pacing of the song that allowed Cassidy to maximize his "charm".